oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   vex
 ```

-The relevant path for this test is:
+The relevant paths for this test are:

 ```
-  /vulnerabilities
+  /vulnerabilities[]/cve
+  /vulnerabilities[]/id
 ```

 Example which fails the test: